 In another example, during Marcus's first quest where he trains you on elemental weapons, the targets you shoot have various names such as "cheapskate", "shoplifter", and "competition" when you shoot the elemental weapons at each one.

 Jack: Mister Tassiter, "blackmail" is such a dirty little word, isn't it?
 Actually, you know what, come to think of it, it's not a dirty word at all.
 It's kind of awesome.
 Blackmail!
 Say it with me...

 Blatant Lies: An AI core you meet will reassure that it totally does not intend to murder you.
 You should put it in this war chassis, over there!
 A more benevolent example is Marcus, who will reassure you multiple times that you're his millionth customer.

-Body Horror: Shooting a Goliath's helmet off will allow it's skull to rip out from it's headnote This is caused by a positive feedback loop with airborne eridium, causing them to undergo possibly the most insane adrenaline rush ever, suspended by little more than it's spine and overextended nerve tissue.
+Body Horror: Shooting a Goliath's helmet off will make its skull erupt from its head, suspended by little more than its spine and overextended nerve tissue.note This is caused by a positive feedback loop with airborne eridium, causing them to undergo possibly the most insane adrenaline rush ever.

 Body-Count Competition: Dahl apparently keeps track of how many people have been killed by Dahl weapons as part of their sales pitch.